FooChilde/CameraGeek/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** michaellfoo, CameraGeek, twitter_handle, email, CameraGeek, A Discord bot for Camera Department.
+*** FooChilde, CameraGeek, twitter_handle, email, CameraGeek, A Discord bot for Camera Department.
 -->